preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 Settings
 **********
-Use Settings to disable dynamic properties for some site templates, if needed.
+Use "Settings" to disable dynamic properties for some site templates, if needed.

 .. image:: site-templates-settings-option.png